e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The line not to cross** is deriving `except` from `child_connections` itself — a helper spelled `except = fed(s, "aero")`, reading the assembly's own wire list.
-That is auto-bubbling under another name (row 43): the author's explicit statement of which faces are fed would vanish, so a *forgotten* wire would no longer be a build-time unconnected-input error but a silent promotion of the face to a live root slot — caught at best later as an `UninitializedSlots` deployment error of misleading shape
-([§14.6][s14-6]),
-at worst not at all, once a GUI or a condition writes it.
-[§11.4][s11-4]'s walkthrough 2,
-inverted.
+That is auto-bubbling under another name (rows 43, 145).
 The single source must be **authored data, never inferred structure**.

 **[Generic holding](#g-generic-holding) = imposed contract.** A parent holding a child generically constrains it exactly through the faces its wires and boundary connections reference: build a